-In ten years at Reviewed.com, I’ve helped to launch over 20 product categories, written hundreds of articles, and grown the staff by many multiples of its original count.
+In my many years at Reviewed, I’ve helped to launch over 20 product categories, written hundreds of articles, and grown the staff by many multiples of its original count.
 I’ve been to more trade shows than I can count and could probably draw a perfect map of the Las Vegas Convention Center, complete with lesser known entrances to the show floor, top food locations, and best places to get a cab, straight from memory.

 CES 2015 Coverage

 We sent our largest editorial team ever to CES 2015, producing hundreds of articles, dozens of videos, a 6-page USA TODAY special section, the official CES 2015 Editors’ Choice awards, and a full 18-hour cycle of live satellite TV hits.

 even as wearable tech readies for its day in the sun, the next wave is already on the horizon.
 And it promises to move us closer to a sci-fi future than anything we’ve seen so far.
 Implantable, also referred to as “embeddable,” technology refers to a class of objects that can be inserted directly into the human body to modify, enhance or heal… [USA TODAY]

 Word from Samsung: 4K ready to bust out, but OLED lags